streamich/rx-use/docs/onLine$.md

 # `onLine$`

-`BehaviorSubject` which tracks the latest value of `window.onLine` property, boolean.
+`ReadonlyBehaviorSubject` which tracks the latest value of `window.onLine` property, boolean.
 Is stubbed to also work on sever.

 ```ts